yeepio/js-client/README.md

 // create new yeep client
 const yeep = new YeepClient({
-  baseUrl: 'https://yeep.acme.com', // replace this with your own domain });
+  baseURL: 'https://yeep.acme.com', // replace this with your own domain
+  authorization: 'cookie',
+});

 yeep